 Monterey Bay Economic Partnership (MBEP) envisions a thriving region with quality jobs, excellent education, and first-rate health care while preserving the natural beauty of our beautiful natural environment.
 MBEP’s strategy is to create and implement initiatives aligned with this vision in housing, broadband, workforce development, and climate change.
-We do this by convening local leaders, promote equitable economic development, and provide data to inform positive change.
+We do this by convening local leaders, promoting equitable economic development, and providing data to inform positive change.

 Our Current Initiatives

 In 2016, MBEP launched our housing initiative to support an increase in the supply of all housing at all income levels in the Monterey Bay region.
 Our initiative starts with a broad, regional coalition of individuals and organizations to advocate for the construction of all types of housing.
 A brief list of accomplishments includes:

 - Launched Monterey Bay Housing Trust funding 500 new affordable homes

 - Published Housing White Paper, resulting in fourteen new policies that are improving housing affordability

 - Launched Action Center, resulting in 2,029 new homes

 - Implemented Farmworker Housing Action Plan, resulting in 2,200+ beds

 California is facing a broadband access crisis, with far too many residents left without adequate and affordable broadband service.
 The COVID-19 pandemic has brought lack of internet service to the forefront as a critical need for our region and the State.
 MBEP works closely with the Central Coast Broadband Consortium, and we are in constant contact with the Governor’s office and the CPUC to advocate for coverage in our region.
 MBEP is uniquely positioned as a convener in the region to bring the city and county governments, County Offices of Education, and ISPs together to act and improve broadband coverage.